 Man shot dead in west Belfast social club

+Two masked men opened fire at the victim inside Donegal Celtic Football Club’s social club.

-A man has been shot dead in a social club in west Belfast.
+A man has been shot dead at a social club in west Belfast.

-It is understood the club was busy with people watching football on TV when the shooting took place on Sunday afternoon.
+The club was busy with customers watching a football match on TV when the shooting took place on Sunday afternoon.

-There was a heavy police presence at the scene in the aftermath.

-Two ambulances were parked in the grounds while a PSNI helicopter hovered above.
+Police forensics officers were examining the scene on Sunday evening as part of the murder investigation.

+Detective Chief Inspector John Caldwell, from the Police Service of Northern Ireland’s Major Investigation Team, said: “At approximately 2.45pm, police received a report that two masked men had entered the Donegal Celtic Sports and Social Club shortly before 2.30pm and shot the man a number of times.

 Sinn Fein MP for West Belfast Paul Maskey said the community was in shock.